Internal Tools Development

 Customer-facing software must handle unknown users at unpredictable scale.
 It needs CDN configuration, rate limiting, public API hardening, abuse prevention, and a polished UI that works for first-time visitors.
 Internal tools skip most of this.
 The user base is known.
 Traffic is predictable.
 The authentication boundary is simpler: SSO or company credentials rather than public registration flows.

 In return, internal tools carry their own architectural weight.
 Data isolation between roles is more granular.
-Audit requirements are stricter because the tool handles sensitive operational data.
-Data models tend to be more complex because they mirror real business processes rather than a simplified customer-facing view.
-Integration depth is greater because internal tools sit at the centre of existing system ecosystems, connecting to accounting, HR, warehouse, and communication platforms simultaneously.
+Audit requirements are stricter, because the tool handles sensitive operational data.
+Data models tend to be more complex too: they mirror real business processes, not a simplified customer-facing view.
+Integration depth is greater, because internal tools sit at the centre of existing system ecosystems.
+They connect to accounting, HR, warehouse, and communication platforms at once.

-This is why the same development team might quote different timelines for an internal tool and a customer-facing product with apparently similar feature counts.
-The complexity is in different places.
+This is why the same team might quote different timelines for an internal tool and a customer-facing product with similar feature counts.
+The complexity just sits in different places.

 Data migration: the part nobody talks about